Kousalya-16/Medical-Data-History-Analysis/README.md

 ## Business Impact
 The insights from this analysis can support better hospital resource planning, improve patient care strategies, and enhance operational efficiency.

+## SQL Queries
+All SQL queries used in this analysis are available in:
+- `medical_data_analysis.sql`